winstonjs/winston-daily-rotate-file/README.md

 ## Compatibility
 Please note that if you are using `winston@2`, you will need to use `winston-daily-rotate-file@3`. `winston-daily-rotate-file@4` removed support for `winston@2`.

+Starting with version 5.0.0 this module also emits an "error" event for all low level filesystem error cases.
+Make sure to listen for this event to prevent crashes in your application.

+This library should work starting with Node.js 8.x, but tests are only executed for Node.js 14+.
+Use on your own risk in lower Node.js versions.

 ## Install
 ```
 npm install winston-daily-rotate-file